DanDHR/Protein_CNN/README.md

        `pip install -r requirements.txt` - Install the all dependences<br />
 4. Run either `cnn_no_regulizer.ipynb` or `cnn_regulizer.ipynb` to choose the version with or without L2 regularization (see explaination below). <br />

-# Details on data collection from UniProtKB
+# Details on data collection and cleaning on proteins from UniProtKB
 The experiments used protein sequences taken from UniProtKB by following the steps bellow:<br />

 1.Search "*" in the search bar.<br />